madetech/blog/posts/challenges_implementing_continuous_delivery_part_2.md

 ## Developers aren't ready

-Truth be told, the majority of existing code bases aren't ready for Continuous Delivery.
+Truth be told, the majority of existing codebases aren't ready for Continuous Delivery, particularly in the case where there is a lack of automated test coverage and where the codebase can be "fragile" to change.

-Monolithic code base - not split into components

 Moving to CD takes enormous amounts of discipline.
-Nowhere else is this more apparent that with your developers.
+Nowhere is this more apparent that with your developers.
+Particularly in environments where developers have been used to throwing their work over the fence for QA to test, developers may lack the required discipline to bake-in sufficient high-level test coverage, and to complete a sufficient level of self-validation before committing a feature in.

-Not disciplined enough to check their work before commmitting With new CD adptions this lack of discipline most commonly manifests itself, at least initially with an increase in errors/defects in production.
+With new CD adptions this lack of discipline most commonly manifests itself, at least initially, with an increase in errors and defects in production.
 A lot of this stems from a developers treating QA as a safety net, to catch their mistakes before they get there.
-In a CD setup, your QA funtion is much more than a final check of quality.
-Quality instead should be built into foeatures from the start, Testers should work with Developers from the very beginning of building a new feature,
+In a CD setup, your QA function is much more than a final check of quality.
+Quality instead should be built into features from the start.
+Testers should work hand-in-hand with Developers during the delivery of a feature to ensure it can be verified as soon as it hits the pipeline.

 No code reviews/pairing